Junaid13913/megaMine/README.md

 **Hybrid literature mining for precision oncology.**

-megaMine extracts gene–drug–cancer therapeutic evidence from PubMed, normalizes cancer labels, refines resistance evidence, tracks temporal trends, detects contradictions, links to ClinicalTrials.gov, and exports a provenance-aware knowledge graph with an interactive HTML report.
+megaMine extracts gene-drug-cancer therapeutic evidence from PubMed, normalizes cancer labels, refines resistance evidence, tracks temporal trends, detects contradictions, links to ClinicalTrials.gov, and exports a provenance-aware knowledge graph with an interactive HTML report.

-> ⚠️ Literature-derived evidence only.
+> Literature-derived evidence only.
 Not a clinical treatment recommendation.

 ---